christophM/interpretable-ml-book/README.md

 ### v1.0.1 (IN PROGRESS)
 - Fixes wrong index in Cooks Distance summation (i -> j)
 - fixed boxplot formula (1.5 instead of 1.58)
+- Change to colorblind-friendly color palettes (viridis)
+- Make sure plots work in black and white as well

 ### v1.0 (2018-02-21)
 - Extensive proofreading and polishing